-The Group's bank balances are part of a cash pooling facility arrangement (the "Arrangement") where all balances at the end of the day are transferred to the bank account of an entity under common control (a "related party") (note 10).
-Subsequent to the year end, the arrangement has been revoked and the Group has entered into a cash pooling arrangement with the bank where all balances at the end of the day will be transferred to the bank account of the Company (note 29).
+The Group's bank balances are part of a cash pooling facility arrangement (the "Facility") where all balances at the end of the day are transferred to the bank account of an entity under common control (a "related party") (note 10).
+During the year ended 31 December 2022, the facility was revoked and the Group entered into a cash pooling arrangement with the bank where all balances at the end of the day will be transferred to the bank account of the Company.